 What Seattle then needed most was a place for the wild kids.

-In the spring of 1983, the civic environment here was hostile towards teenagers.
-Seattle had then acquired a reputation as a progressive city welcoming to adults and small children, but teenagers — especially those with countercultural tendencies — had a rather rough time here.
-Our local underground music scene then catered overwhelmingly to 21-and-over patrons — leaving teenagers shut out of the scene.
+Circa spring 1983, the civic environment here was hostile towards teenagers.
+Seattle had then acquired a reputation as a progressive city welcoming to adults and small children, but teenagers — especially those with countercultural tendencies — had a rather tough time thriving here.
+Our local underground music scene then catered overwhelmingly to 21-and-over patrons — leaving teenagers feeling shut out of the scene.

-Born in Lyon, France, Piottin came to Seattle in 1982 with the intention of creating just such a place.
+Born in Lyon, France, on March 7, 1958, Piottin came to Seattle in 1982 with the intention of creating just such a place.
 That dream would reach fruition on the date in focus here, when the Metropolis held its first official concert.
-Located in Pioneer Square at 207 Second Avenue South, the Metropolis — despite its brief existence — had a major impact on Seattle’s music scene, mainly because it was all-ages and collectively run, in contrast to the city’s typical music clubs of the time.
+Located in Pioneer Square at 207 Second Avenue South in the building previously hosting the circa-1913 Tivoli Movie Theatre and the 1960s gay bar the Golden Horseshoe, the Metropolis — despite its brief existence — had a major impact on Seattle’s music scene, mainly because it was all-ages and collectively run, in contrast to the city’s typical music clubs of the time.
 It was also a magnet for many of the young local musicians and scenesters who would later go on to become major scene players during the grunge era — including Mark Arm, Steve Turner, and Jeff Ament, who would later form Green River, which would later splinter into Mudhoney and Pearl Jam.

 “The Metropolis was my first creative venture.
 I was 23 at the time.
 I came from the background of a frustrated artist without knowing it.
 I was studying math and physics in Europe; I quit, and became a commercial fisherman in Alaska.
 In the winter I was teaching skiing in the Alps.
 I moved to Seattle and really decided to create something to bring people together.
 I had ideas but they were really fuzzy ones.
 The space came together out of my control in a way.
 It had a life of its own, very strong.
 I loved the shows, getting together in a club.
 I wanted a non-oppressive environment, a non-alcoholic environment.
 The kids needed a place to go and be safe and not be exploited.
 I never had a show that cost more than $4 (except for touring acts).
 I had a strong desire to give, in a creative place where people could meet friends, and maybe get exposed to ideas in art and music that inspired them.
 I think it worked.”

-Touring acts who played at the Metropolis included Hüsker Dü, Violent Femmes, the Replacements, Gun Club, D.O.A., John Cale, Shockabilly, and Bad Brains.
-Local talent featured there included Red Dress, Student Nurse (in their final incarnation as the Nurse), the U-Men, the Accüsed, Spluii Numa, 10 Minute Warning, Life in General, Beat Pagodas, Room Nine, Mr. Epp and the Calculations, Colour Twigs, Red Masque, and Cinema 90.
-Among the regulars was future Sub Pop Records co-founder Bruce Pavitt, who DJ’d at the Metropolis when Sub Pop was still a column in Seattle’s monthly music newspaper The Rocket, and not yet a record label.
-Pavitt would later reminisce for the Seattle Post-Intelligencer about what made the Metropolis such a special place:
+Touring acts who played at the Metropolis included Bad Brains, John Cale, D.O.A., the Gun Club, Hüsker Dü, the Replacements, Shockabilly, and Violent Femmes.
+Local talent featured there included the Accüsed, Beat Pagodas, Cinema 90, Colour Twigs, Mr. Epp and the Calculations, Life in General, Red Dress, Red Masque, Room Nine, Spluii Numa, Student Nurse (in their final incarnation as the Nurse), 10 Minute Warning, and the U-Men.
+Among the regulars was future Sub Pop Records co-founder Bruce Pavitt, who DJ’d at the Metropolis when Sub Pop remained a column in Seattle’s monthly music newspaper The Rocket and was not yet a record label.
+Pavitt would reminisce later for the Seattle Post-Intelligencer about what made the Metropolis a truly special place:

 “[The Metropolis] was an amazing opportunity for young people to perform in front of their peers.
 And I DJ’d there, which was a lot of fun, spinning Minor Threat and Run-D.M.C. records.
 I remember Mark Arm came down, Steve Turner — Mudhoney guys, Green River crew, they came down.
 Mr. Epp I believe was performing at that time, that was Mark’s band at the time, so anyhow a lot of younger people, 17, 18, who later went on to really help blow up the Seattle scene, got their start at the Metropolis.
 Having all-ages venues is crucial, I think, for cultivating any scene.
 Getting young people involved with art and creativity, and giving them a chance, is really important.”